rubocode/vision-lk/background/mindsets/traditions/buddhism/index.md

 > unless it agrees with your own reason and your own common sense.
 > **Buddha**

-Buddha focused on the dynamics — dhamma — that one needs to understand as the gateway to truth.
+Buddha focused on the dynamics — dharma — that one needs to understand as the gateway to truth.

+Dharma is essentially the practice of virtue and discipline.

 He asked his disciples to not worry about the beginning and the end, but to understand how things work.

-You needed to practice the dhamma as the path to enlightenment.
+The attainment of this understanding is called enlightenment.

 ### Essentials